trek-view/basecamp/_posts/2021-08-27-reading-decimal-gps-coordinates-like-a-computer.md

 Above, I reported Sydney as 33.8688° S (latitude), 151.2093° E (longitude).
 Latitude is almost always reported before longitude.

-You could have see latitude and longitude positions reported with negative values (e.g. -33.8688,151.2093).
+You could have previously seen latitude and longitude positions reported with negative values (e.g. -33.8688,151.2093).
 This format is referred to as Decimal Degrees (DD) and is the most common format used today.
-It's still in latitude,longitude format, but now instead of using North or South for latitude, and East and West for longitude, +/- values are used.
+It's still in `latitude,longitude` format, but now instead of using North or South for latitude, and East and West for longitude, +/- values are used.

 Northern latitudes and Eastern longitudes are positive.
 Southern latitudes and Western longitudes are negative.

-Remember the quadrant above, here's some example of cities in each of the quadrants and their latitudes and longitudes reported in the two ways described above:
+Here are some example of cities in each of the quadrants and their latitudes and longitudes reported in the two ways described above:

 * Top right quadrant: Northern latitudes, Eastern longitudes
 	* e.g. Moscow = 55.7558° N, 37.6173° E (55.7558,37.6173)